Factbox: Euro zone decides new measures to end debt crisis

 SPANISH BANK RECAPITALISATION

-Spain is likely to get between 51-62 billion euros as well as an additional "safety margin" from the euro zone bailout funds to recapitalize its banks.
+Spain is likely to get between 51-62 billion euros as well as an additional "safety margin" from the euro zone bailout funds to recapitalise its banks.

 The loan will initially come from the temporary bailout fund, the European Financial Stability Facility (EFSF) and then be transferred to the permanent European Stability Mechanism (ESM), once it is up and running in July.